shaunzlim0123/shaunzlim0123/README.md

-# Hi, I'm Shaun Lim 👋
+# Hey, I'm Shaun 👋

 Welcome to my GitHub!
 I'm a data and software development enthusiast with a focus on agents, LLMs, and data science.